San Carlos, California: Bus service

-Transportation options include membership in the SamTrans (San Mateo County Transit) bus system and a Caltrain station.
-The administrative headquarters of both agencies are located at 1250 San Carlos Avenue.
+San Carlos is served by both bus and rail provided by SamTrans and Caltrain, respectively; both agencies are headquartered in downtown San Carlos.
 In 2002, the city began experimenting with a free shuttle bus service named SCOOT, short for San Carlos Optimum Operational Transit, to help with transportation difficulties for those living in the hills of the town, and especially to make up for a lack of school buses.
 However, voters rejected a parcel tax that placed 100% of the financial burden on property owners and the SCOOT program was dismantled on June 17, 2005.

 Airport

 San Carlos Airport is located in San Carlos.
+It is a private airport, but will soon open the Mineta bus terminal, to allow easy transport to major airports in the area.